Welcome to British War Graves in Lithuania.

 -

-We are please to announce that a Service of Remembrance to honour those that have fallen in combat, will be held at Old Vitės Kapinės, Klaipeda, Lithuania on 10th November 2024.
-The service starts promptly at 11:00, but if you intend to attend, please arrive by 10:30.
+We are pleased to announce that a Service of Remembrance to honour those that have fallen in combat, will be held at Old Vitės Kapinės, Klaipeda, Lithuania on 9th November 2025.
+If you wish to attend, please arrive by 10:30.
+All are welcome.
 An order of service for the event can be downloaded : HERE.

 Two members of the British Armed forces are remembered in Lithuania, both of which have memorial stones located at Old Vitės Cemetery in Klaipeda.
 These are Private A. Bunting from the 22nd Service Batallion of the Manchester Regiment and Private J. W. Crockson of the Somerset Light Infantry, who both lost their lives during the Great War of 1914 to 1918.